White Helmets (Syria): Information warfare campaign

 According to investigative journalists and analysts, SCD became a target of a systematic information warfare campaign by the Russian government, the Syrian government, alt-right personalities, and their supporters, who have accused the organisation of taking sides in the Syrian Civil War, carrying arms, and supporting terrorist groups.
 The Russian-funded RT television network and Sputnik news agency have made controversial claims about SCD, and multiple sources have found issues with the veracity and credibility of the claims.
 In an interview with Reuters, Facebook claimed that a hacking group based out of Syria targeted the White Helmets.

 Olivia Solon from The Guardian speculated that SCD was targeted because they document their activities with handheld and helmet cameras.
 This footage often shows the aftermath of airstrikes, and has been used by human rights groups such as Amnesty International and the Syria Justice and Accountability Centre.

-According to The New York Times, Assad's claim that the White Helmets are "Al-Qaeda members" was "without evidence".
+According to The New York Times, Bashar al-Assad's claim that the White Helmets are "Al-Qaeda members" was "without evidence".
 Assertions made by RT contributor Eva Bartlett that the White Helmets stage rescues and "recycle" children in its videos were reported by Snopes and Channel 4 News as being false "beyond a reasonable doubt".
 In December 2017, The Guardian newspaper commented that it had "uncovered how this counter-narrative is propagated online by a network of anti-imperialist activists, conspiracy theorists and trolls with the support of the Russian government ... [which] ... attract an enormous online audience, amplified by high-profile alt-right personalities, appearances on Russian state TV and an army of Twitter bots."
 A study by Tom Wilson and Kate Starbird, published in The Harvard Kennedy School Misinformation Review in January 2020, found that anti–White Helmet discourse dominated postings on Twitter.